7 Best Over the Range Microwaves with Exhaust Fans & Lights 2025

 Best Overall

-Samsung 1.1 Cu Ft Smart SLIM Microwave
+Samsung 1.1 Cu Ft Smart OTR Microwave

-Samsung 1.1 Cu Ft Smart SLIM Microwave
+Samsung 1.1 Cu Ft Smart OTR Microwave

 Capacity